Note: this list of places includes island features such as summits, but not islands as such.

 InishnabroHillInis na Bró A name in IrishIr.
-Inis na Bró [logainm.ie], 'island of the gash’ [PDT]KerryCounty in Munster Province, in Binnion, Irish Islands Lists, Red sandstone & siltstone Bedrock
+Inis na Bró [logainm.ie], poss. 'island of the gash’ [PDT]KerryCounty in Munster Province, in Binnion, Irish Islands Lists, Red sandstone & siltstone Bedrock

 Reachable "On Foot " Y Height:175mOS 1:50k Mapsheet: 70Grid Reference: V21269 93042 Place visited by 17 members.
 Recently by: DavidWalsh, MichaelE, Colin Murphy, march-fixer, zanzibar, acorn, kernowclimber, sandman, mcrtchly, Conor74, Bernieor, dbloke, wicklore, Peter Walker, osullivanm Island visited by 17 members.
 I have visited this place: NO (You need to be a logged-in member to change this.)I have visited this island: NO (You need to be a logged-in member to change this.)

 This island is higher and more rugged than its neighbour, Inishvickillane.
 Tomás Ó Criomhthain records in An t-Oileánach (The Islandman) how the well-known melody Port na bPúcaí magically came to one of the Daly family living on Inishnabro.
 This story in turn inspired Seamus Heaney's poem The Given Note.
 The island may well get its name from the remarkable rock arches near Cathedral Rocks / An Charraig Scoilte at the northern tip.
 The word bró or breo is used in several place-names to denote a remarkable fracture of the rocks or simply a cut or notch between hills, cf. Broemountain, Brow Head, Knocknabro.